mbj/mutant/docs/mutant-minitest.md

 mutant-minitest
 ===============

-Before starting with mutant its recommended to understand the [nomenclature](/docs/nomenclature.md).
+Before starting with mutant it's recommended to understand the [nomenclature](/docs/nomenclature.md).

 ## Setup